chintanop/health-vocabulary-rest-api/README.md

 Parameters:

  - **term:** Any source medical term, e.g. diabetes
- - sabs: A comma separated list of source vocabularies to restrict the concepts
+ - sabs: A comma separated list of source vocabularies to restrict the concepts.
+The full list of vocabulary abbreviations is available [here](https://www.nlm.nih.gov/research/umls/sourcereleasedocs/index.html).
- - tty: Source term type to restrict the terms, e.g. PT for 'designated preferred name', MH for 'main heading'
+ - tty: Source term type to restrict the terms, e.g. PT for 'designated preferred name', MH for 'main heading'.
+The full list of source term types is available [here](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/release/abbreviations.html).
- - sty - Semantic type to restrict the terms, e.g.T047 for 'Disease or Syndrome', T200 for 'Clinical Drug'
+ - sty - Semantic type to restrict the terms, e.g.T047 for 'Disease or Syndrome', T200 for 'Clinical Drug'.
+The full list of semantic types is available [here](https://metamap.nlm.nih.gov/Docs/SemanticTypes_2013AA.txt).
  - partial: 1/0 (if partial=1 then term will be partial term matches will be returned. if partial =0 then all matches will be returned. default =0)